Davidloku1234567/Cal_Fire/README.md

 # Cal_Fire
-study of California Wildfires using seven years of CalFire Data
+Study of California Wildfires using seven years of CalFire Data

 1. [ Introduction. ](#intro)